LauraGodinez/blog/README.md

 Tech Stack Selection

 Select at least 1 technology from each of the following categories:

-##Version Control System
+Version Control System

-Github
+- Github

+Wireframe
-Mockflow
+- Mockflow
-Balsamiq
+- Balsamiq
-Lucidcharts
+- Lucidcharts
-##Frontend

-Java Server Pages
+Frontend
+- Angular

-##Business Logic
+Business Logic

-Java
+- Java

-TypeScript
-##WebServer Implementation
+WebServer Implementation

-Spring Boot
+- Spring Boot

 At least 1 backing service API

-##Data Layer
+Data Layer

-MySQL
+- MySQL

-PostgreSQL
-MariaDB
-##Web Server Cloud Deployment
+Web Server Cloud Deployment

-Heroku
+- Heroku
-AWS EC2 Instance
+- AWS EC2 Instance

-##Web Application Cloud Deployment
+Web Application Cloud Deployment
 Netlify
 AWS EC2 Instance

 ##Installation
 It is advised that you make install each of the following technologies to ensure that are at least accessible Install NodeJs.
 Install Angular.